Blue cheese: History

 Gorgonzola is one of the oldest known blue cheeses, having been created around AD 879, though it is said that it did not contain blue veins until around the 11th century.
 Stilton is a relatively new addition, becoming popular sometime in the early 1700s.
-Many varieties of blue cheese originated subsequently, such as the 20th century Danablu and Cambozola, were an attempt to fill the demand for Roquefort-style cheeses.
+Many varieties of blue cheese originated subsequently, such as the 20th century Danablu and Cambozola, which were an attempt to fill the demand for Roquefort-style cheeses.